 Chromecast with Google TV vs the "old" Chromecast series

 In 2013, Google launched the first version of its Chromecast TV dongle.
 It was designed to cast smartphone apps, including video streaming apps, to big-screen televisions.
-Seven years later, the market for streaming TV apps has changed, and Google is changing with it.
-In 2020, it officially announced Chromecast with Google TV.
-So what are the similarities and the differences of Chromecast with Google TV vs Chromecast?
+Several years later, the market for streaming TV apps has changed, and Google is changing with it.
+In 2020, it officially announced Chromecast with Google TV, and in 2022, the company launched a cheaper model, the Chromecast with Google TV (HD).
+So what are the similarities and differences of Chromecast with Google TV vs Chromecast?

 As you will see, the original Chromecast is still very useful.
-However, the new Chromecast with Google TV offers a lot more, and it’s not that much more expensive.
+However, the newer Chromecast with Google TV devices offers a lot more, and it’s not that much more expensive.

 Chromecast with Google TV vs Chromecast: Features

 Back in 2013, smart televisions were still something of a novelty.
 The first Chromecast allowed TV owners to quickly turn it into a smart television, and inexpensively.
 If you had a smartphone, and your apps supported Chromecast, you could connect the dongle to your TV’s HMDI port.
 Then you could cast and watch movies, play games, and more from your phone to your TV.